 Additional Learning Opportunities

-- Meet Rebekah, a Trans 14-Year-Old Who Just Wants to Play Sports: New video from the Human Rights Campaign highlighting Rebekah, a 14-year-old trans girl who just wants to play sports.
+- Meet Rebekah, a Trans 14-Year-Old Who Just Wants to Play Sports: Video from the Human Rights Campaign highlighting Rebekah, a 14-year-old trans girl who just wants to play sports.

 - Play to Win: Survey of LGBTQ+ youth in sports from the Human Rights Campaign that demonstrates the barriers and inequities trans youth face when it comes to youth sports.